benjaminnast/LLM4EM/readme.md

 # LLM4EM

-The LLM4EM Pipeline is a tool that processes textual scenario descriptions to automatically generate For Enterprise Modeling (4EM) models.
+The LLM4EM Toolchain processes textual scenario descriptions to automatically generate For Enterprise Modeling (4EM) models.
 The resulting models are exported in `ADL` file format, which can be directly imported into the [4EM Modeling Toolkit](https://www.omilab.org/activities/projects/details/?id=86).